Zaki al-Arsuzi: Legacy

-Al-Arsuzi's work and thought is almost unknown and barely mentioned in Western scholarship on Arab nationalism.
+Al-Arsuzi's work and thought are almost unknown and barely mentioned in Western scholarship on Arab nationalism.
 When he is actually mentioned in a text, it is predominantly on his irredentist views of the unified Arab Nation.
-Although his collected works have been published since the mid-1970s, al-Arsuzi's work on the Arabic language, which is central to al-Arsuzi's nationalist thought, are rarely mentioned at all.
-The study of al-Arsuzi's ideas in Arabic scholarship are also lacking.
+Although his collected works have been published since the mid-1970s, al-Arsuzi's work on the Arabic language, which is central to al-Arsuzi's nationalist thought, is rarely mentioned at all.
+The study of al-Arsuzi's ideas in Arabic scholarship is also lacking.
 Academic Yasir Suleiman gives the principal reason for this as the similarity of al-Arsuzi's works to those of Sati' al-Husri, a contemporary.
 Suleiman goes on to explain Al-Arsuzi's eclipsed legacy as the combination of a number of factors: firstly, in contrast to al-Husri's idea of language, al-Arsuzi's theory is self-defeating because it excluded other theories instead of including them.
 Secondly, his work was written with an elitist slant, rather than the populist one which al-Husri managed to convey.
 Thirdly, and in contrast to al-Husri's work, al-Arsuzi's work seemed old-fashioned, due to his use of old words and historical texts; moreover, while al-Arsuzi wrote about the symbolic need of an Arab Nation, al-Hustri wrote about the practical role of an Arab Nation—al-Arsuzi was obscure where al-Husri was transparent.
 Whereas Al-Husri was able to prove his arguments with empirical data, al-Arsuzi was unable.
-Thus, Suleiman writes, al-Husri appeared more informed then al-Arsuzi, when really he was not.
+Thus, Suleiman writes, al-Husri appeared more informed than al-Arsuzi, when really he was not.
 The lack of empirical data in al-Arsuzi's work made it look parochial at times, while at other times his conclusions bordered on machoistic nationalism, which in turn could be interpreted as racism.
-Another reason for his "negligible" impact, according to Suleiman, was al-Arsuzi's idea on the need to replace the traditional Arabic grammar system with a new one.
+Another reason for his "negligible" impact, according to Suleiman, was al-Arsuzi's idea of the need to replace the traditional Arabic grammar system with a new one.
 The Center for Research and Documentation on World Language Problems agrees with Suleiman's conclusion, but further claims that al-Arsuzi's work was "often far-fetched and 'airy-fairy'".